Nhi4912/interview/docs/frontend/security/README.md

 ---

-_This guide covers essential security concepts for frontend interviews, including practical problems and advanced techniques commonly asked at Big Tech companies._
+_This guide covers essential security concepts for frontend interviews, including practical problems and advanced techniques commonly asked at companies companies._